CI/CD for a Pentest VM

 Now we want to define some variables, so that we keep valuable secrets out of the code:

 Then follows the description of exactly what we want to build with that plugin.
-Consult the linked documentation for an explanation of each field.
+Consult the linked documentation for an explanation of each field (these fields may change over time).

 Now, as mentioned previously, we create a folder called